 The Norton Museum of Art opened in 1941 when Ralph and Elizabeth Norton decided to create a gallery to display their personal art collection.
 Today, the museum has over 7,600 works, consisting of European, American, Chinese, Contemporary, and photography genres.
 The works that the Nortons donated remain at the core of the museum’s extensive collection.

 In 2013, the Norton Museum embarked on an extensive renovation.
 The project included expanding the gallery space, building on-site homes for artists in residence, and adding a state-of-the-art auditorium to the museum.
-The grand opening celebration takes place on February 9th, 2019.
+The grand opening celebration took place on February 9th, 2019.

 Exhibits & Events